-This ol’ butter-laden morsel is being fancified in hotspots all over Sydney, and it’s high time we address the most over-the-top flaky croissants in town.
+This old butter-laden morsel is being fancified in hotspots all over Sydney, so it’s high time we address the most over-the-top flaky croissants in town.

-It’s long been a cherished baked good and a craving had by the best of us, but it’s time to talk about the jazzed up modern-day croissant taking Sydney by storm.
-Yep, we’re talking about those completely over-the-top flaky gems all over your Instagram feed that are encrusted and filled with deliciousness.
+It’s long been a cherished baked good and perhaps one of the greatest treats to come out of France, but these days jazzed up modern-day croissants are taking Sydney by storm.
+Yep, we’re talking about those completely over-the-top flaky pastries all over your Instagram feed that are encrusted and filled with deliciousness.

 We’ve rolled out a list of the best over-the-top croissants in Sydney that you need to get your mouths around quick smart.